Gorgias macros to guide returns without a portal: A 2026 guide

 Implementing macros significantly reduces repetitive typing for agents and ensures consistent responses for common return requests.
 They help standardize initial communication, saving time and reducing human error for straightforward cases.

-The AI Agent with Guidance offers conditional logic, allowing for more dynamic responses based on factors like order age.
-This is a step up from static macros, enabling the AI to send different instructions depending on the specific return scenario.
+The AI Agent with Guidance offers conditional logic, allowing for more tailored responses based on factors like order age.
+This is a robust feature that enables the AI to send different instructions depending on the specific return scenario.

-Yes, macros are practical for very common, straightforward return requests that have standard instructions, like confirming eligibility and providing a single set of shipping details.
-They serve well as a starting point for basic automation.
+Yes, macros are practical for common, straightforward return requests that have standard instructions, like confirming eligibility and providing shipping details.
+They serve well as a reliable foundation for your automation strategy.

 Share this post